top of page

 Buses leave about every hour and driving time by bus is around 1,5 hours.
 Be sure not to confuse the ruins of Mayapán ("Zona Archeologica de Mayapán") with the village of Mayapán, which is a different place.

-Top 3 Mayan sites to visit
+Top 3 Mayan Sites to Visit

 • Chichén Itzá: As one of the New Seven Wonders of the World, this site is famous for El Castillo, the grand pyramid that aligns with the sun during the equinox.
 It’s a must-visit for anyone interested in Maya history.